0dminnimda/enrollment_yandex_academy/README.md

 In the role of ASGI server, I chose [Uvicorn](https://www.uvicorn.org/) as it seems like the lib used inside of FastAPI.
 Also see [`Choosing the Right ASGI Server for Deploying FastAPI`](https://github.com/tiangolo/fastapi/issues/2062).

+[PyTest](https://docs.pytest.org/en/latest/) is my favorite testing framework for Python, it's simple and pythonic.
+In addition to this, FastAPI recommends using it, so don't mind me if I do ;)